flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 setfacl -b exampledir
 ```

-Furthermore, be aware tha unless you use the `-n` switch the mask will still be recalculated ().
+Furthermore, be aware tha unless you use the `-n` switch the mask will still be recalculated when removing entries.
 So check for possible breaking changes!

 ## Conclusion

 You have now learned how to Linux Access Controll Lists work and how to use them.
-I hope it helps to solve complex permission structure more confidently and prevent any data leaks.
+I hope it helps to solve complex permission structure more confidently.

 If you want to read more about ACLs I recommend the article from Andreas Grünbacher, who was one of the authors of the draft for POSIX ACLs.
 Not to mention the man pages for `acl`, `getfacl` and `setfacl`: